 This is life-changing.
 I’ve been excited about it for a good 3 days now.
 I HAD to make a step-by-step and share it with you!

 It’s so simple…if you can do a regular braid, you can surely do this one too!
-You could do it with any amount of even colors as well (6, 8, 10, etc.).
+You can do as many colors and strands as you want (as long as the strands are an even number to be the same on both sides).
 I want to try a pastel rainbow one (once I buy 6 colors of yarn, heh).

 All you do is put one color to the outside, and cross them over each other in the middle, leaving the next color on the outside, and repeat!